This service remembers all those who served in the 4th Australian Field Regiment.

 The 4th Field Regiment was mobilised in December 1941 and went on to serve in New Guinea, Lae, the Ramu Valley and Bougainville.
 Over the course of the Second World War, they fired 25-pounder, 18-pounder and 4.5-inch Howitzer guns.
 By the end of the Bougainville campaign alone, the 4th had fired 62,723 rounds.

 The regiment's memorial tree was dedicated in the 'Australia Remembers' year of 1995.
-Every year since, the members of the 4th Field Regiment Association hold a service at this tree.
+Since then, the members of the 4th Field Regiment Association have held a service at this tree every year.
 They are joined by the students and staff of Caulfield Grammar in remembering all those who served in the regiment.